 Load Cashpoint Locations

 This job updates the latitude and longitude (physical location) fields for various cashpoints.
-Intended to be part 1 of 3 of initial setup of OptiTransport functionality.
+Intended to be part 1 of 3 of the initial setup of OptiTransport functionality.
 The processes Load Route Definitions and Load Cashpoint Route Assignments should be run after this and prior to using the OptiTransport optimization.

 Properties